 Courts Reject Overbroad Compulsory NJ/NY Disclosure Laws

-Two federal courts recently have restrained overbroad compulsory donor disclosure and related disclosure laws on the basis of First Amendment privacy concerns.
-Considered together, the court rulings re-affirm First Amendment protection for political privacy and anonymity in political speech and association.
+Two federal courts recently have restrained enforcement of overbroad compulsory donor disclosure and related disclosure laws on the basis of First Amendment privacy concerns.
+Considered together, these court rulings reaffirm First Amendment protection for political privacy and anonymity in political speech and association.
 They also signal caution to legislators and regulators that the courts will impose meaningful constitutional boundaries around government efforts to compel public registration and disclosure of political activities.

 Citizens Union v.
 New York

-In 2016, the New York legislature passed, and Governor Cuomo signed, a new ethics law that required each non-profit 501(c)(3) organization to disclose its contributors ($2,500 and more) whenever the organization contributed $2,500 in a six-month period to a social welfare 501(c)(4) organization.
-It also required 501(c)(4) groups that spend over $10,000 a year on issue advocacy to disclose their contributors ($1,000 or more).
-The law was challenged in the U.S. District Court for the Southern District of New York as a violation of the First Amendment by non-profit organization Citizens Union of the City of New York and other non-profit groups.
+In 2016, the New York legislature passed, and Governor Cuomo signed, a new ethics law that required each nonprofit 501(c)(3) organization to disclose its contributors of $2,500 or more whenever the organization contributed $2,500 in a six-month period to a social welfare 501(c)(4) organization.
+It also required 501(c)(4) groups that spend over $10,000 a year on issue advocacy to disclose their contributors of $1,000 or more.
+The law was challenged in the U.S. District Court for the Southern District of New York as a violation of the First Amendment by nonprofit organization Citizens Union of the City of New York and other nonprofit groups.

 “There is no question,” the court started its analysis, “that public disclosure of donor identities burdens the First Amendment rights to free speech and free association.”
-The court surveyed historical precedents, including the often discounted opinions in McIntyre v.
+The court surveyed historical precedents – including the often discounted U.S. Supreme Court opinions in McIntyre v.
 Ohio (1995), Talley v.
 California (1960), and NAACP v.
 Alabama (1958), as well as the Supreme Court’s seminal decision in Buckley v.
-Valeo (1976), and divined a clear line between election advocacy, which can be regulated through compelled donor disclosure, and issue advocacy, which generally cannot be so regulated.
+Valeo (1976) – and divined a clear line between election advocacy, which can be regulated through compelled donor disclosure, and issue advocacy, which generally cannot be so regulated.

-The court, applying a muscular version of “exacting scrutiny,” then assessed whether there was any “substantial relation” between public identification of donors and New York’s asserted interests in providing citizens information, deterring corruption, and detecting violations of the law.
+The court, applying a muscular version of the “exacting scrutiny” standard, then assessed whether there was any “substantial relation” between public identification of donors and New York’s asserted interests in providing citizens information, deterring corruption, and detecting violations of the law.
 The court found that the compelled disclosure of 501(c)(3) donors was not justified in light of the “tangential and indirect support of political advocacy” covered by the law.
 Among other weaknesses, the court found the relationship between a 501(c)(3)’s donors and electioneering or direct lobbying “too attenuated to effectively advance any informational interest.”
-Many donors contribute to a non-profit’s general treasury without earmarking their contributions for the eventual use by a 501(c)(4) organization.
+Many donors contribute to a nonprofit’s general treasury without earmarking their contributions to a subsequent donee 501(c)(4) organization.

 Americans for Prosperity v.
 New Jersey

-In 2019, the New Jersey legislature passed, and Governor Murphy signed (subject to expressed constitutional reservations), S1500 which required 501(c)(4) and 527 organizations that spend as little as $3,000 in a calendar year on “influencing or attempting to influence the outcome” of any election, public question, legislation or regulation, or that merely “provide any political information” about any candidate, public question, legislation or regulation, to file quarterly reports publicly disclosing the names of all contributors who donated $10,000 (or more).
-The law included activities to influence elections such as voter registration, polling, research and get-out-the-vote drives, even if they were non-partisan.
-The law was challenged facially and as-applied under the First Amendment by non-profit 501(c)(4) organization Americans for Prosperity, which moved first for a preliminary injunction.
+In 2019, the New Jersey legislature passed, and Governor Murphy signed (subject to expressed constitutional reservations), S1500, which required 501(c)(4) and 527 organizations that spend as little as $3,000 in a calendar year on “influencing or attempting to influence the outcome” of any election, public question, legislation or regulation, or that merely “provide any political information” about any candidate, public question, legislation or regulation, to file quarterly reports publicly disclosing the names of all contributors who donated $10,000 or more.
+The law’s coverage included activities such as voter registration, polling, research, and get-out-the-vote drives, even if they were nonpartisan.
+The law was challenged facially and as-applied under the First Amendment by nonprofit 501(c)(4) organization Americans for Prosperity, which moved first for a preliminary injunction.

 Like its sister court in New York, the federal court in New Jersey started by acknowledging that “compelled identification of contributors to independent groups that expend money on political causes ‘can seriously infringe’ the rights to privacy of association and to belief guaranteed by the First Amendment.”
 The court cited Buckley v.
 Valeo and NAACP v.
 Alabama.
 The court also relied upon the critical distinction Buckley drew between issue advocacy and election advocacy.
 The New Jersey court quoted the Buckley formulation for exacting scrutiny to require that a law “furthers a vital governmental interest … that is achieved by a means which does not unfairly or unnecessarily burden either a minority party’s or individual candidate’s equally important interest in the continued availability of political opportunity.”
 Finally, the court held the government responsible for undesirable public attention visited by compelled disclosure.